hanhan2001/SqlFactory/Readme.md

 > I haven't learnd apache or MyBatis, so I make this project.
 >
-> SqlFactory can usein sql database, for example: mysql, sqlite, access.
+> SqlFactory can use in sql database, for example: mysql, sqlite, access.